top of page

 WERE STAFF FRIENDLY and WELCOMING TO OUR AUTISTIC CHILDREN?

 The staff were very kind.
 Particularly the young man on one of the hands-on science tables in the communal learning / dining space.
 He patiently explained the table and was very relaxed about the children's handling of the display items, encouraging them to really get involved in their own way.
-I was very impressed by him.
+I was very impressed by him and his welcoming approach to engaging with our autistic children.

 WAS THE VENUE ACCESSIBLE?
 DID IT CONSIDER AUTISTIC CHILDREN SPECIFICALLY?